andrewleverette/clojulator/README.md

 ## Future Work

+1. Add support for fractional numbers.
-1. Expand the functionality of the calculator to support more advanced arithmetic operations and expression parsing.
+2. Expand the functionality of the calculator to support more advanced arithmetic operations and expression parsing.
 2. Add support for optionally reading user input from a file or other source.
 3. Add better logging and error reporting.